|Tim Roufs||extended search|

 The-one-you-dream-of could give you anything.
 If he's professional at something and if he didn't give his power away, he'll come and give it to you in your dream.
 And your dream will tell you that you are qualified.
 Your qualification comes to you through that dream.
 Through that qualification you're capable to begin practicing.
 You have to practice with the power.
 Through the power, and your practice, and your experience, you'll become even more experienced.
 Then you will have a little more power.
 The more you practice, the more professional you're going to be in what you're practicing in.

 You see, that Indian has so much power because he believes in the Great and he believes in dreams and in messengers and signs.
 And he's so powerful because he fasts for that.
 He believes in that, and that's his religion.
 If he wants to send a message out he just gets that bird and tells that bird to go.
 He can tell a bird or anything to go.
 He can tell one of these moth-flies too.
 They're really active.
 That's bad too.
-Or else he can send something that travels in the air.
+Or else he can send something else that travels in the air.

-Sometimes people ask, "What happens if a party doesn't get the message?"
+Sometimes people ask, "What happens if a party doesn't

 I'll tell you what happens.